 Fire characteristics vary considerably in response to climate, vegetation, herbivory, and human activities (Chuvieco et al. 2008, Archibald et al. 2009, Krawchuk et al. 2009, Le Page et al. 2010, Aldersley et al. 2011, Hantson et al. 2015), but distinct fire regimes nonetheless emerge at landscape to global extents (van Wilgen et al. 2004, Archibald et al. 2013).
 A fire regime is defined as the repeated pattern of fire at a location (Gill 1975, Bond and Keeley 2005), and is characterised by its typical combination of fire attributes, such as the frequency, intensity, size, season, and type of fire (e.g. ground, surface, or crown).
 Fire regime classifications thus tend to focus on average fire attribute values and not on the amount of variability in fire attributes over space and time – yet this variability, which is the core of pyrodiversity, is increasingly perceived as a fundamental ecological driver (Maravalhas and Vasconcelos 2014, Ponisio et al. 2016, Kelly and Brotons 2017).

 Martin and Sapsis (1992) first defined pyrodiversity, proposing that the ‘variety in interval between fires, seasonality, dimensions and fire characteristics, [produces] biological diversity at the micro-site, stand, and landscape-level.’
-Support for this view comes from evidence that variation in fire attributes can determine vegetation type and structure (Brockett et al. 2001, Bond and Keeley 2005, Higgins et al. 2007, Hoffmann et al. 2012), and thus habitat heterogeneity that promotes biodiversity.
+This view is supported by evidence that variation in fire attributes can determine vegetation type and structure (Brockett et al. 2001, Bond and Keeley 2005, Higgins et al. 2007, Hoffmann et al. 2012), and thus habitat heterogeneity that promotes biodiversity in all its forms.
 Nonetheless, little consensus has so far emerged on the ecological consequences of pyrodiversity, in part due to the lack of a standard measure for quantifying pyrodiversity (Faivre et al. 2011).
 Recent work sought to redefine pyrodiversity as the ‘outcome of the trophic interactions and feedbacks between fire regimes, biodiversity and ecological processes’ (Bowman et al. 2016), which shifts emphasis away from how variation in fire attributes might affect ecosystems.
 In order to test Martin and Sapsis’ original hypothesis that pyrodiversity promotes biodiversity, it is necessary to establish a clear pyrodiversity definition and then a standard method for quantifying it.
 Here we propose an approach that is based on the original conceptualisation of pyrodiversity by Martin and Sapsis (1992) and derived from the fire attributes they identify (fire size, season, return interval, and intensity).